Maxim Voznesensky: Royal Connections

-On the occasion of the Queen's Medal Concert at the Barbican (London) in 2012 Voznesenskiy designed a box, as if it were a theatrical stage with lighting which changes creating different times of day and seasons of the year.
+On the occasion of the Queen's Medal Concert at the Barbican (London) in 2012 Voznesensky designed a box, as if it were a theatrical stage with lighting which changes creating different times of day and seasons of the year.
 On the stage, looking at each other, stand a horse and a corgi dog made of silver with diamonds incrusted in the hoofs and paws, which was gifted by the London Symphony Orchestra to Queen Elizabeth II.